anyscale/madewithml.github.io/docs/courses/mlops/makefile.md

     @echo ${MESSAGE}
 ```

-- We can also use variables passed in when executing the rule like so (ensure that the variable is not overriden inside the Makefile):
+- We can also use variables passed in when executing the rule like so (ensure that the variable is not overridden inside the Makefile):
 ```bash
 make greeting MESSAGE="hi"
 ```